fallahn/xygine/xyginext/extras/readme.md

 Contributions via pull requests are welcome, however.
 Currently available are:

-- ShapeUtils.hpp Creates basic geometric shapes from `xy::Drawable` components, useful for drawaing debug output.
+- ShapeUtils.hpp Creates basic geometric shapes from `xy::Drawable` components, useful for drawing debug output.
 - PhysicsSystem.hpp Acts as a binding for the Chipmunk2D physics simulation library allowing it to be used with xygine's ECS.
 Requires linking to [chipmunk2D](https://chipmunk-physics.net/)
-- InterpolationSystem.hpp Useful for client side interpolation when creating multiplayer games, although can be useful when following a path for example.
+- InterpolationSystem.hpp Designed for client side interpolation when creating multiplayer games, although can be used when following a path for example.
 - CircularBuffer.hpp A templated, heap allocated fixed size circular buffer.
 If you know what that is, then maybe it'll be useful :)
+- SliderSystem.hpp A system for creating simple 'slide' animations, such as those used in the menu of the xygine Demo application.

 /*********************************************************************
-(c) Matt Marchant 2017 - 2018
+(c) Matt Marchant 2017 - 2019
 http://trederia.blogspot.com

 xygineXT - Zlib license.